10 jobs that are a slam dunk for basketball fans

 What you’d do: As basketball teams at the professional and collegiate levels build out more marketing material—print and digital—graphic designers are playing a critical role in shaping the brand.
 Graphic designers create this visual material, often in software programs like Photoshop, Illustrator and InDesign.

 What you’d need: Graphic designers often have a degree in graphic design or a related field, plus creativity skills, knowledge of design software and good communication skills.
+View this sample resume for a graphic designer.

 What it pays: $46,900 per year